Somerville (WA)

 Table Chart PROFILE FAQ

-However, agriculture, forestry & fishing is under-represented, with only 0.0% of Somerville's workforce compared to 9.3% in Rest of WA.
-Employment opportunities may be limited locally, as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 0.6%, and labour force increased by 0.6%, keeping the unemployment rate stable at 1.2%.
-In contrast, Rest of WA had employment growth of 1.4% and labour force growth of 1.2%, with a drop in unemployment rate to 3.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Somerville's employment mix suggests local employment should increase by 5.1% over five years and 11.7% over ten years, though this is a simple extrapolation for illustrative purposes.
+Agriculture, forestry & fishing employ 0.0% of local workers, below Rest of WA's 9.3%.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 0.5%, labour force grew by 0.5%, with unemployment remaining essentially unchanged (AreaSearch analysis).
+In contrast, Rest of WA experienced employment growth of 1.4% and labour force growth of 1.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Somerville.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Somerville's employment mix suggests local employment should increase by 5.1% over five years and 11.7% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment